 Customers who bought PPI rarely compared prices and terms or switched providers, and usually weren’t aware they could purchase the insurance from other companies, the U.K.’s Competition Commission has said.

-Electricite de France SA and Morgan Stanley (MS)’s Paris offices were raided as part of German prosecutors’ probe into the 4.7 billion-euro ($6.1 billion) repurchase of a stake in EnBW Energie Baden-Wuerttemberg AG.
+Electricite de France SA and Morgan Stanley (MS:US)’s Paris offices were raided as part of German prosecutors’ probe into the 4.7 billion-euro ($6.1 billion) repurchase of a stake in EnBW Energie Baden-Wuerttemberg AG.
 (EBK)